KelvinBamfo/Requirement-analysis/README.md

 - Users must be able to list properties.
 - Users must be able to search and book property.
 - Users must be able to view booking services.
-## Non Functional Requirement
+#### Non Functional Requirement
 Non Functonal requirement refers to how best and how fast the software can perform a task.
---- Examples are
+**Examples are**
 - Users should receive verification code within 3 seconds.
 - booking process should be completed within 10 seconds.